1 Summary of available resources

 The Analytical Platform is a data analysis environment, enabling the use of modern open source tools such as R and Python, and holding key datasets for MoJ analysts.

-Otherwise, to learn more about the Analytical Platform and to get up and running, go to the Analytical Platform chapter.
-More extensive information is provided by the Analytical Platform user guidance.
+To learn more about the Analytical Platform and to get up and running, go to the Analytical Platform chapter.

 1.3 Coding Mentoring Scheme